dangitbobbeh/watch-inventory/README.md

 - Inventory aging analysis (days in stock)
 - Average days to sell metrics

-### 🧠 AI Business Tools
+### 🧠 AI Assistant

-- **Pricing Assistant**: Get purchase recommendations based on your historical sales data
-- **Inventory Advisor**: Actionable insights on slow movers, pricing adjustments, and opportunities
+A unified AI interface for all your business intelligence needs:

+- **Quick Actions**: One-click buttons for common tasks
+  - Analyze Inventory
+  - Help Price a Watch
+  - Find Slow Movers
+  - Performance Review
 - **Business Chat**: Natural language queries ("What's my best brand?", "How did Q3 compare to Q2?")
+- **Context-aware**: AI has access to your full inventory and sales history

 ### 🎨 Modern UI/UX